rsdoiel/antenna/archives/2025/retro_computing_2025.15.md

 <p>
 The differences in <tt>int</tt> size we expect, but there's other kinds of weird stuff going on here.
 The PRO/VENIX manual lists all the various permutations about type conversions and what gets turned into what where, but since the manual is already wrong about <tt>unsigned char</tt> I don't think we can trust the documentation for this part either.
 Our best bet is to move values into <tt>int</tt> and mask off any propagated sign bits before doing comparisons or math, which is agonizing, but reliable.
 That means throwing around a lot of seemingly superfluous <tt>&amp; 0xff</tt> to make sure we don't get negative numbers where we don't want them.
 <p>
 Once I got it built, however, there were lots of bugs.
-Many were because it turns out the compiler isn't too good with 32-bit <tt>long</tt>, which is not a native type on the 16-bit PDP-11.
+Many were because the compiler has apparent gaps with 32-bit <tt>long</tt>, which is not a native type on the 16-bit PDP-11.
 This (part of the NTP client) worked on my regular Linux desktop, but didn't work in Venix:
 <p>
 <div class="tx"><pre>
     long ntime;